macrodatalab/dumpRes/README.md

 # dumpRes
-python codes and a shell script to dump bigobject data by query statement
+python codes and a shell script to dump bigobject data by a query statement

 ## how to use